djoshea/neuropixel-utils/docs/imec_dataset.md

 ### Raw memory maps

 The most convenient way to access the data is to request a memory map:

 ```matlab
 mmap = imec.memmapAP_full();
 value = mmap.Data.x(ch_index, sample_index); % access a specific sample
 ```

-Equivalent functionality is available for LF files using `imec.memmapLF_full()'.
+Equivalent functionality is available for LF files using `imec.memmapLF_full()`.
 If you wish to modify the underlying data file directly, you can also request a Writeable version of the memory map:

 ```matlab
 mmap = imec.memmapAP_full('Writiable', true);
 mmap.Data.x(ch_index, sample_index) = new_value; % overwrite a specific sample